The Basics of Betting on Baseball (Odds and Bet Types)

 The image above shows odds for a Friday game between the Red Sox and Tigers.

 There are two listings for the same game.
 You can discern from the date, time, and teams that all the odds pertain to the same game.
+The second line here is called an alternate line, which offers bettors the chance to bet on a larger point spread with odds updated accordingly.

 What Types of Wagers Can You Make on MLB Baseball?